 Why do you ask for the name and number of a contact person?

 In a long-term study such as COSMOS, we occasionally lose touch with study participants when they move or have other changes in their status.
 We may write or call your contact person to ask for your current address or phone number only if we cannot reach you after multiple attempts.

-My doctor wants to know what study pills I was taking as part of the COSMOS study.
+My doctor wants to know what study pills I was assigned to during the pill-taking portion of COSMOS.
 What should I tell them?

 I am aware that all dietary supplements, including cocoa extract and multivitamins, have possible benefits and possible risks.
 Are the data monitored regularly to be sure that participants are not experiencing undue risks from participating in the study?

 Cocoa extract and multivitamins, in the doses that COSMOS is testing, are among the safest of dietary supplements.
 Participant safety is of the highest priority to COSMOS investigators.
 Indeed, in clinical trials, keeping a close eye on all health outcome data to check for safety concerns is required by the National Institutes of Health.
 All health outcome data collected in COSMOS are carefully reviewed at least once per year by a panel of outside medical and statistical experts who are not affiliated with the study.
 This panel is called the Data and Safety Monitoring Board.
 If an unacceptably high risk for the cocoa extract supplement or the multivitamin were to be found, that part of the trial would be stopped and participants would be notified as soon as possible.